dotnet/docs/docs/core/tools/dotnet-new.md

 `dotnet new --lang f#`

-Create a new ASP.NET Core project in the current directory.
+Create a new ASP.NET Core project in the current directory:

 `dotnet new -t web`